 Kanban, meanwhile, is a process that encourages continuous improvement and doesn’t require time boxing or iterations.

-In order to get the most out of it, teams should set up parameters for themselves early on in Kanban’s usage since they will inevitably need to improve their system as work progresses.
+To get the most out of it, teams should set up parameters early on in Kanban’s usage since they will inevitably need to improve their system as work progresses.

 Another difference is that all scrum teams need to assign a Product Owner, Scrum Master, and Team Members.
-The tasks they are responsible for vary by role but the team must work together in order to achieve an orderly process that’s most efficient at meeting deadlines.
+The tasks they are responsible for vary by role, but the team must work together to achieve an orderly process that’s most efficient at meeting deadlines.

-One of the key facets of cross-functionality is having all resources needed on one team so it can complete its sprint without any difficulty or delay.
+One of the critical facets of cross-functionality is having all resources needed on one team so it can complete its sprint without any difficulty or delay.